 Community Corrections Orders in Victoria

-Before putting you on a CCO the court will need to get a pre-sentence report from Corrections Victoria to see if you are suitable for an order.
-A report is not needed if the order is for less than 300 hours of community service work and that is the only term of the order.
+Before putting a person on a CCO the court will need to get a pre-sentence report from Corrections Victoria to see if a person is suitable for an order.
+However, a report is not needed if the order is for less than 300 hours of community service work and that is the only term of the order.

-The report may include any of the following information about you:
+A pre-sentence report may include any of the following information about the person:

-- Your age, social, medical and/or psychiatric history and whether you have any special needs.
+- Their age, social, medical and/or psychiatric history and whether you have any special needs.

-- Your level of education and your employment history.
+- Their level of education and your employment history.

-- Your financial circumstances, including if you can afford to pay a bond.
+- Their financial circumstances, including if you can afford to pay a bond.

-- The circumstances surrounding any other offences on your record.
+- The circumstances surrounding any other offences on their record.

-- The services available that may help to reduce the risk of you offending again in the future, including any courses, treatments or programs that may assist you.
+- The services available that may help to reduce the risk of them offending again in the future, including any courses, treatments or programs that may assist them.

-- Whether you are able to do any unpaid work.
+- Whether they are able to do any unpaid work.